Tw1sm/tw1sm.github.io/_posts/2022-02-21-redlure-setup.md

 ![](../assets/posts/redlure-setup/15_worker_install.png){: .mx-auto.d-block :}

 This should end with creation of your pipenv environment.
-If the script fails somewhere along the way, or you don't have Python3.9 available, you can create the virtualenv yourself with `pipenv install` or `pipenv install --python 3.X`
+If the script fails somewhere along the way, or you don't have Python3.9 available, you can create the virtual environment yourself with `pipenv install` or `pipenv install --python 3.X`.
 ![](../assets/posts/redlure-setup/16_worker_install_2.png){: .mx-auto.d-block :}

 Before editing `config.py` go back to the web console and copy your API key from the *Domains & Servers* page.
 This will used by both the console and workers to verify traffic coming from the other.
 You can regenerate your key in the web interface at any time, but doing so will break worker/console communications until you update your workers' configs with the new key.